 The Fifth Estate movie review: Bill Condon & Josh Singer offer a frustratingly opaque portrayal of WikiLeaks bête noire Julian Assange

-Late in the game during The Fifth Estate, Twilight director Bill Condon’s long-awaited return to helming real movies, WikiLeaks founder Julian Assange (Benedict Cumberbatch) glowers at close confidante Daniel Domscheit-Berg (Daniel Brühl) and hisses, “How much time you can spend with a person and still have no idea who they are.”
+Late in the game during The Fifth Estate, The Twilight Saga: Breaking Dawn director Bill Condon’s long-awaited return to helming real movies, WikiLeaks founder Julian Assange (Benedict Cumberbatch) glowers at close confidante Daniel Domscheit-Berg (Daniel Brühl) and hisses, “How much time you can spend with a person and still have no idea who they are.”

 The director gets better mileage from sheer storytelling velocity and an electric sense of witnessing history as it’s being written (or posted).
 That said, all the slick craftsmanship in the world can’t lessen the frustration of watching a deliberately unknowable subject whisk us through a series of events, ticked off with much energy and little insight.

 At a fundamental character level, The Fifth Estate understands what’s so intriguing about Julian Assange.
-One can only speculate if he was ever genuinely motivated by an activist’s desire to hold governments and corporations accountable for their behavior or if he merely gets off on his ability to make them shudder at the prospect of his next document dump.
+One can only speculate if he was ever genuinely motivated by an activist’s desire to hold governments and corporations accountable for their behavior, or if he merely gets off on his ability to make them shudder at the prospect of his next document dump.

 As Assange, Benedict Cumberbatch revels in these oily ambiguities.
 Speaking with an Australian accent and given to toothless smirks of smug superiority, Cumberbatch takes immediate ownership of the character, giving a performance of great technical precision.
 His stringy, white hair, puffy mouth and curious demeanor suggests The Man Who Fell to Earth’s Thomas Newton reimagined as a rogue visionary with a plan to destroy the world by suffocating it with raw, incriminating documentation.